A homogenised model for flow, transport and sorption in a heterogeneous porous medium: Illustrative example

-We first consider $R(\hat{x}_1) = R_0 + m_R(\hat{x}_1-0.5)$, where $R_0$ is the average obstacle radius (also the mid-point) radius and $m_R$ is the gradient (Figure \ref{fig8}, top row).
-We take $R_0 = 0.36$ and $m_R=0.14$ (increasing in $\hat{x}_1$), $m_R=0$ (uniform in $\hat{x}_1$) or $m_R=-0.14$ (decreasing in $\hat{x}_1$).
 When varying $R$ linearly, the sign of $m_R$ has a modest impact on the concentration distribution: for any uniform porosity, $m_R>0$ leads to a shallower gradient in $C^{(0)}$ and a higher concentration at every point within the filter, including the outlet.
 Thus, for any uniform porosity, $m_R<0$ is always a more efficient filter than $m_R>0$.

 We next consider $a(\hat{x}_1) = a_0 + m_a(\hat{x}_1-0.5)$, where $a_0$ is the average cell width (also the cell width at the mid-point) and $m_a$ is the gradient of $a$ over $\hat{x}_1$ (Figure \ref{fig8} bottom row).
 We take $a_0 = 1.34$ and $m_a=1.8$ (increasing in $\hat{x}_1$), $m_a=0$ (constant in $\hat{x}_1$), or $m_a=-1.8$ (decreasing in $\hat{x}_1$).
-From Equation (\ref{phi_a_R}) for fixed $\phi$, it can be seen that $a \propto R^2$, thus, a decrease in $a$ must be mirrored by a decrease in $R$ to maintain a uniform $\phi$.
+From Equation~\eqref{phi_a_R} for fixed $\phi$, it can be seen that $a \propto R^2$, thus, a decrease in $a$ must be mirrored by a decrease in $R$ to maintain a uniform $\phi$.
 Thus, we expect the same qualitative behaviour for a linear gradient in $R$ (Figure~\ref{fig8}, top row) as for a linear gradient in $a$ (Figure~\ref{fig8}, bottom row).
 We find that $m_a<0$ leads to a more efficient filter for all $\phi$.

 Note that, for any $\phi\in(1-0.11\pi,1)$ --- that is, the range of porosities attainable for imposed linear gradients in both $R$ and $a$ (see Figure \ref{fig8} caption) --- prescribing $a$ and taking $m_a<0$ predicts most efficient filter considered here (comparing Figure \ref{fig8}~(b) and Figure \ref{fig8}~(d)).
 Similarly, for large $\phi\gtrsim0.725$ prescribing $a$ and taking $m_a>0$ predicts the least efficient filter, whereas, for small $\phi\lesssim 0.725$ prescribing $R$ and taking $m_R>0$ predicts the least efficient filter.